Veteran WTHR Anchor John Stehr To Retire

 Stehr’s career in journalism spans more than four decades.
 He came to WTHR in 1995 from CBS News in New York, where he was a network correspondent and anchor for CBS Morning News.

-Stehr was also a founding anchor of CNBC.
-Prior to that, Stehr worked as an anchor and reporter at KUTV Salt Lake City; WISH Indianapolis; WOTV (now WOOD) Grand Rapids, Mich.; plus WJET and WSEE in Erie, Pa.
+Stehr was also a founding anchor at CNBC.
+Prior to that, Stehr worked as an anchor and reporter at KUTV Salt Lake City; WISH-TV Indianapolis; WOTV (now WOOD) Grand Rapids, Mich.; plus WJET and WSEE in Erie, Pa.

 “I am enormously grateful to my WTHR family and the many people I have worked with over the years.
 Together, we have journeyed through the highs and lows of our community and country,” says Stehr.
 “After 40 years in the business and a few months to reflect following my heart surgery last year, it really gave me perspective as to the importance of family, health and other ways to contribute.”